 - Offer support and training.
 Frequently, people might shy away from volunteering opportunities because they do not know what to expect.

 - Send out a text blast in the community asking for volunteers for your cause.
 You can also leverage the power of MMS texting to share additional information, posters, or HD videos explaining your movement.
+80% of respondents of the Deloitte Volunteer Impact Research acknowledge that active volunteers demonstrate a smoother transition into leadership roles within organizations.

 - Recruit through current volunteers.
 Ask volunteers to spread the word.
 An excellent way to do this is through using relational organizing tools.
 Through these tools, you can tap into the personal networks of your volunteers and spread the word about volunteering opportunities.